 Census Day is observed nationwide.
 By this date, every home will receive an invitation to participate in the 2020 Census.
 Once the invitation arrives, you should respond for your home in one of three ways: online, by phone, or by mail.
 When you respond to the census, you tell the Census Bureau where you live as of April 1, 2020.

 The Census Bureau begins visiting homes that haven't responded to the 2020 Census to make sure everyone is counted.
+Avoid the awkwardness and complete the Census online.

 The Census Bureau delivers apportionment counts to the President and Congress as required by law.
 Apportionment is the proportional distribution of the number of members of the U.S. House of Representatives based on the population of each state.